meperezcuello/dataviz-project-template-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:
 (Note: might change later as the project develops over time).

-* How many players are connect in one zone at one specifc time?
+* How many players are connected in one zone at one specifc time?
-* What race of players is most popular in one zone during a specifc time?
+* What race or charclass of players is most popular in one zone during a specifc time?
 * Top 5 for each zone of most popular races?
 * Top 5 for each zone of most popular charclass?
 * Concentraction of players levels in a specifc zone?
 (Useful to determine popular area for high levels char)